MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-ingestion/ingestion-troubleshooting.md

 ## Returns

-The *TableName* and *StorageContainerPath* will be returned along with an *IngestionCommandFilePath*, which is the location of the the ingestion file request within the blob container.
+The *TableName* and *StorageContainerPath* will be returned along with an *IngestionCommandFilePath*, which is the location of the ingestion file request within the blob container.

 Upon the next pull data ingestion, or failed ingestion for `.dup-next-failed-ingest`, the source files and another file containing metadata will be uploaded to the blob container.